 Annexation Application Packet

-The annexation application packet (see link below) consists of the following documents:
+The annexation application packet for 2019, found under "Attachments" on this webpage, consists of the following documents:

 - Overview of the Annexation Process and Submittal Requirements (06/2013)

 - Annexation Application and Petition (Revised 03/29/2010); Census Form (11/24/2015)

 - Resolution 04-38* and Natural Resources Policies (*Adopting Policies Discouraging Destruction of Natural Resources Prior to Annexation)

 Frequently Asked Questions